Research

 Smart and Accessible Public Transportation

-The city of Tampere is undergoing a major transformation from vehicle-dominated to rail-dominated transportation supported by trams and local trains, and TAU is one of the local key stakeholders in the development.
-PIRG is supporting the transformation through research-based evidence on e.g. mobility , materials and open service development, as well as open test environments.
-The main goal is to offer local, national and international companies an access to innovative co-creation processes and testing environments through Testing as a Service (TaaS) approach.
+The city of Tampere is undergoing a major transformation from vehicle-dominated to rail-dominated transportation supported by trams and local trains, and Tampere University is one of the local key stakeholders in the development.
+PIRG is supporting the transformation through research-based evidence on, e.g., mobility, materials, and open service development, as well as open test environments.
+The main goal is to offer local, national, and international companies access to innovative co-creation processes and testing environments through Testing as a Service (TaaS) approach.

 Multimodality and Interaction Techniques

 In most of our work we utilize multiple interaction modalities and often develop new interaction techniques to enable people to truly benefit from them.
-We build this on our long experience on things which are or have been considered new interaction technologies and techniques.
-For example, speech has been studied by members of the groups for well over 20 years now and over these years we have created many kinds of interfaces using speech as input and output.
-Similarly, we have created various gesture-based applications and interactive solutions featuring elements of smart-environments.
-With this capability, we have been able to think about different combinations of interaction modalities and utilise the one we feel most promising in each application area.
+We build this on our long experience on things which are, or have been, considered new interaction technologies and techniques.
+For example, speech has been studied by members of the group for well over 20 years now and over these years we have created many kinds of interfaces using speech as both input and output.
+Similarly, we have created various gesture-based applications and interactive solutions featuring elements of smart environments.
+With this experience, we have been able to think about different combinations of interaction modalities and utilize the one we feel is most promising in each application area.

-The collection of interaction modalities we have utilised include:
+The collection of interaction modalities we have utilized include:

 • voice